Pints, Pounds, & Pâté

 Dressing for Summer in London

-If you're fortunate enough to encounter some days of lovely British sunshine, enjoy!
-I'd still bring the umbrella out with you in the morning, if I were you (the picture of me with Sir Winston, the trench coat, and the umbrella was taken the same week as the shot below!).
+If you're fortunate enough to encounter some days of warmer weather and the lovely British sunshine, enjoy!
+I hate to be a downer, but I'd still bring the umbrella out with you in the morning, if I were you (the picture of me earlier with Sir Winston, the trench coat, and the umbrella was taken the same week as the shot below!).

 What to Wear in London

-I do love to wear a cute dress in London, especially when it's a beautiful day or we have a Covent Garden theatre night in store.
+I do love to wear a cute dress in London, especially when it's a beautiful day or we have a West End theatre night in store.
 I would be mindful of the fabric and your accompanying footwear, for fear of the drizzle.
 Silk and flip flops?
-I think not (and you'd stand out).
+I think not.
 Add tights/leggings, a scarf, and a pair of black riding boots, and it's plenty cozy, even in that relentless rain!
-The Brits also love a good below-the-knee skirt, if you're taller than me!
+The Brits also love a good below-the-knee skirt, if you're taller than me.

 What to Wear in London: